 According to RMT, the trade union behind the industrial action, train operating firms have frozen staff pay for years and now plan to cut thousands of jobs, which the union claims will threaten safety standards.

 The union has been arguing for a new pay proposal from rail bosses, as well as a guarantee of no compulsory redundancies, but no agreement has been reached.
+As the dispute has continued, more train strikes have been scheduled (opens in new tab) to take place in July and August, with Aslef - the union representing train drivers - also becoming involved in strike action, leaving many asking questions about how much train drivers earn (opens in new tab).

 The situation with London Underground members of the union is slightly different, with an ongoing dispute over pensions as well as job losses behind their decision to walk out.